ezraschrage/Mask-Rabbit/README.md

 ### Description

-MaskRabbit is a clone of the website TaskRabbit.
+MaskRabbit is a clone of the website TaskRabbit that emphasized social distancing and PPE.
 A user will have the ability to create an account, create details for a task, and those criteria will be used to see if there are any available other users ("Maskers") who are willing to help them.

 ["Check it out here!"](https://maskrabbit.herokuapp.com/)

 ### Framework

 MaskRabbit was built with the following technologies:
+- Ruby 2.5.1
-- Ruby on Rails
+- Rails 5.2.3
 - PostgreSQL 12
+- Bcrypt
+- JQuery
 - React
 - Redux
-- AWS image storage
+- Amazon S3

-### Features
+### Website Features

-MaskRabbit attempts to replicate the styling and layout of TaskRabbit wherever possible.
+MaskRabbit attempts to replicate the styling and layout of the TaskRabbit website wherever possible.
 This was accomplished using the TaskRabbit logo as a template and finding icons that are similar to ones displayed on the page.

 ![MaskRabbit categories example](app/assets/images/screenshot_categories.png "MaskRabbit categories example")